Terms and Conditions

 c) providing those services again.

 You agree to indemnify and keep indemnified and hold harmless Tasmanian Boat Charters and each of its partners, officers, employees, agents and contractors against any losses, costs, claims, damages, expenses, liabilities, proceedings or demands which any of them may directly or indirectly incur or suffer as a consequence of any breach by you of your obligations under these terms and conditions.

-We require that all guests booking the Escape to Port Davey cruise expedition or any other overnight charter sign or agree to the indemnity with payment of deposit.
+We require that all guests booking the Escape to Port Davey, East Coast expedition cruise or any other overnight charter sign or agree to the indemnity form pre-departure.